 Medication Selection

 Multi-pathway medications (tirzepatide, retatrutide) generally produce faster and greater weight loss than single-pathway GLP-1 drugs.
-Your physician selects based on your health profile, not just which medication produces the biggest numbers.
+Your licensed provider selects based on your health profile, not just which medication produces the biggest numbers.

 Dose and Titration Speed

 Conservative titration (slower dose increases) produces fewer side effects but may slow early results.
 Aggressive titration can accelerate weight loss but increases gastrointestinal side effects.
-Your physician balances efficacy and tolerability.
+Your licensed provider balances efficacy and tolerability.

 Diet and Activity